What traits, according to scientists, would alien visitors from outer space have?

-According to the article recently published by the University of Missouri, aliens will likely belong to a much advanced level of development and, in order to explore abilities and the level of development of human race, they will initially need to adopt an aggressive or offensive strategy, which would not necessarily have to be in the form of armed invasion.
+According to the article recently published by the University of Missouri, aliens will likely belong to a much-advanced level of development and, in order to explore abilities and the level of development of the human race, they will initially need to adopt an aggressive or offensive strategy, which would not necessarily have to be in the form of armed invasion.

 2. Curiosity to explore